Minneapolis Rail Car John Doe 2003

 Description:

 On December 16, 2003, the body of an adult white man, estimated to be between 30-45 years old, was discovered on a rail car in a train yard in Minneapolis, Minnesota.
-The train had traveled to Minneapolis from Illinois with a stop in Portage, Wisconsin.
+The train had traveled to Minneapolis from Chicago, Illinois with a stop in Portage, Wisconsin.

 The John Doe had blue eyes and brown thinning head hair, a beard and a mustache.
 He was approximately 5’8” tall and weighed 131 pounds, with a smallpox vaccination scar on his upper right arm.
 He had several missing teeth and a fractured crown.